thecodeteam/training/devops-geekweek/README.md

 * Be able to commit fully to the program, for the entire duration with at least 75% of their time each day.
 This is a critical, hard requirement to experience the course material as designed.
 * Have a basic understanding of virtualization, database, systems and storage concepts at a 101 level (Any EMC SE beyond Associate should be at this level).
 * Be able to *read* (writing not required) very basic code in at least one language.
 For example, be able to understand [whats happening in the following Task in at least one language at Rosetta Code](http://rosettacode.org/wiki/Read_a_file_line_by_line).
 This course is not focused on significant development, but some basic familiarity is important.
+Much of the code we will be reviewing will be written in Python, so if you want to get familiar, that would be a good place to start: [Python @ CodeAcademy](http://www.codecademy.com/en/tracks/python) - everything up until the "Advanced Python" section will be useful.

 Before you come to the class you must have completed **all** the instructions in the [prerequisites](Prereqs.md).